cameronraysmith/nixpod/README.md

 While this repository contains a [Nix flake](https://zero-to-nix.com/concepts/flakes), it essentially integrates a few parts of [srid/nixos-config](https://github.com/srid/nixos-config) into [juspay/nix-dev-home](https://github.com/juspay/nix-dev-home).
 These were merged upstream in [juspay/nix-dev-home#7](https://github.com/juspay/nix-dev-home/pull/7), so you might prefer to look there.

-The intention of this repository is to provide a reasonably ergonomic, if somewhat heavy-handed, drop-in configuration on any platform where the [nix](https://github.com/NixOS/nix) package manager is, or can be, installed.
-This is intended to include applications like [kubernetes ephemeral containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) via images like [netshoot](https://github.com/nicolaka/netshoot), which might be used for debugging purposes adjacent to otherwise minimal container images.
+Using [home-manager](https://github.com/nix-community/home-manager), [nixpod](https://ghcr.io/cameronraysmith/nixpod) provides an ergonomic drop-in configuration on any platform where the [nix](https://github.com/NixOS/nix) package manager is already, or can be, [installed](https://nix.dev/install-nix.html).
+This is intended to include scenarios like those involving [kubernetes ephemeral containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) via images like [netshoot](https://github.com/nicolaka/netshoot), which might be used for debugging purposes adjacent to otherwise minimal container images.

 ## Testing